The Last Night (September 11 attacks): Analysis

 The letter was extensively analysed by Nerina Rustomji in her 2021 book The Beauty of the Houri: Heavenly Virgins, Feminine Ideals, about the role of the Houri in Islamic philosophy.
 She describes it as an " ... odd document that draws on ritual piety, religious exhortation, historical references, and mental conditioning, all the while detailing an intended act of martyrdom whose violent aim was blunt" while offering "guidance to the hijackers, procedures for preparing for the attacks, and advice on how to renew their commitment to the mission".
 She felt that the letter was intended to "bring the hijackers into the right frame of mind to kill and to kill in a particular way".

 The letter has also been referred to as "The Doomsday Letter", "The Spiritual Manual" and "Mohamed Atta's Letter".
 The document was greatly criticized by Islamic scholars in its use of Islamic injunctions and prayers to carry out a violent act.
 American government officials reassured the public that the letter was not reflective of mainstream Islamic thought.
-The English novelist Martin Amis wrote a fictionslised account of Atta's final days in his short story "Last Days of Mohamed Atta".
+The English novelist Martin Amis wrote a fictionalised account of Atta's final days in his short story "Last Days of Mohamed Atta".